Spring is the time to begin thinking seriously about your garden. Learn some tips and solutions for many gardening problems.

 Give your garden soil the energy it needs to sustain bountiful crops by preparing it now.
-Using last year’s soil with out adding in new nutrients is like asking a racecar driver to run a race on an empty tank of gas.
+Using last year’s soil without adding in new nutrients is like asking a racecar driver to run a race on an empty tank of gas.
 It is incredibly important to refurbish your soil before planting.

 Start by removing dead plants, old root systems, or any other debris that may have blown into your garden over the winter.
 Once your garden is clean, break up the old soil with a rototiller or shovel.
 If you are replanting a flowerbed where perennials or spring bulbs are already planted, be careful not to disturb their established roots.
 Add into your garden soil either compost you have made or use a prebagged option.
 We recommend Eko Compost, a 100% organic and thoroughly cured compost (cured means that your plants will receive more nitrogen!).
 Mix in approximately 1” of compost for every 8-10” of existing soil.
-After you have planted your garden, and your plants have accustomed themselves in their new home, then you will need to add in other nutrients, such as slow release fertilizer, phosphate, or other additives specific to the plants that you are growing.
+After you have planted your garden, and your plants have acclimated to their new home, then you will need to add in other nutrients, such as slow release fertilizer, phosphate, or other additives specific to the plants that you are growing.

 PREPARE YOUR PLANTS

 In order for perennial gardens to look their best in summer, they require some care in spring before most plants begin to flower.
 Make sure to remove winter mulch, evergreen branches or any other winter protection that you placed on top of your perennials.
-As perennials emerge, it actually helps them to be exposed to the lower night temperatures.
+As perennials emerge, it helps them to be exposed to the lower night temperatures.
 This allows for new growth to harden off and not be nipped by dips in temperature.
 You should also remove any dead leaves or debris surrounding your perennials.
 While these do help protect the plants in the cold of winter, many insects also overwinter in this debris and begin their growth cycle again once it warms up.

 Now is the best time to divide and cut back fall blooming plants in your garden.
 If you have an area that is overrun by a certain plant, share the wealth with your friends and family.
 It’s best to divide most perennials when they are about two to four inches tall.
 While most plants like to be divided in the spring, some are best divided after bloom.
 These include oriental poppies, Siberian iris, bearded iris, and true lilies.
 Peonies are best divided in the fall.
 Only prune fall blooming perennials in the spring.
 Spring blooming perennials should be pruned immediately after their blooming cycle.

 Corn gluten only works before weeds are showing so for Northern Colorado gardeners, that means now!
-Spread Corn Gluten evenly to your lawn or to the soil in your garden bed.
-Once finished, moisten the Corn Gluten with a light spray of water.
-Corn Gluten is not activated until wet, so this is an important step!
+Spread corn gluten evenly to your lawn or to the soil in your garden bed.
+Once finished, moisten the corn gluten with a light spray of water.
+Corn gluten is not activated until wet, so this is an important step!
 One application is effective for approximately 4-6 weeks if the soil is left undisturbed.
-Don’t forget, Corn Gluten keeps ALL seeds from sprouting, so do not use Corn Gluten if you are planning on reseeding your lawn or starting your garden from seeds sown directly into the soil.
+Don’t forget, corn gluten keeps ALL seeds from sprouting, so do not use corn gluten if you are planning on reseeding your lawn or starting your garden from seeds sown directly into the soil.